codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

 The options are:

 * Name - User defined name of the Codefresh environment dashboard
 * Project - A way to [group/secure applications](https://argoproj.github.io/argo-cd/user-guide/projects/).
-Choose default if you have only one project.
+Choose default if you have only one project in ArgoCD.
 * Application - name of application
 * Manual/automatic sync - If automatic when a git commit happens, a deployment will automatically take place.
 * Use schema - Kubernetes manifests will be checked for correctness before deployed to the cluster